swagger-api/swaggerhub-maven-plugin/README.md

 ### download

-This goal downloads an API definition from SwaggerHub to a local file as part of the default Maven build lifecycle.
+This goal downloads an API or domain definition from SwaggerHub to a local file as part of the default Maven build lifecycle.

 ```xml
     <plugin>